TravelModellingGroup/Documentation/frabitztown_initial.rst

    A blank model system.

 The Frabitztown demo model system will make use of a module bundled as part of the main XTMF distribution.
-The module that will be used is called
+The module that will be used is called ``BasicTravelDemandModel``.
-"BasicTravelDemandModel".
 To make this the model system' root module, select and right click the cell with the description "The root of the model system" and choose
 "Set Module" from the context menu.
 A small dialog window will appear initially with a large list of modules that can serve as a "root" of a model system.
 Modules cannot be placed arbitrarily into model systems - only valid modules can be put into their proper slots.
 The list of modules shown are all those loaded by XTMF that can be the root of a model system.
 The filter text box can be used to quickly find the module being looked for.
 In this case, enter the first few characters of "BasicTravelDemandModel" to find it quickly.
 Double click the module to finally set it to the root of the model system.